SEO in Magento

 - You should only use phrases that appear in the actual copy of the page – you would not be able to rank for a phrase in the Meta keyword tag if it is not mentioned anywhere on the page or has a links pointing to it with similar anchor text.

 - No more than 500 characters for this tag, but it is better not to use more than 200 because it may dilute the effectiveness of the tag.

-- This is a safe place to put misspelling as only the search engines look at it and the many people who have spelling difficulties can be targeted.
+- This is a safe place to put misspellings as only the search engines look at it so the many people who have spelling difficulties can be targeted.

 Magento has a habit of spawning multiple URLs for product pages and categories, especially via onsite search and filters.
 Remember to enable Canonical Tags for products and categories, in System/Configuration/Catalog/Search Engine Optimisations.

 Image alt-tags (image labels)

 Images with descriptive alt text are very important for ranking.
 Search engines cannot read images but do read and give weight to alt tags associated with images.
 The alt tags may contain targeted keywords in relevant cases.
 Screen Pages’ Magento implementations use product names as default Alt Tags for product images.
 Content block images are under your control, so can be tagged appropriately.